A formal algebraic approach for the quantitative modeling of connectors in architectures: The Weighted Algebra of Connectors

 \item[--] $ $

 \item[--] $ $ \end{itemize} \item[$\bullet$] If $\alpha=1$, then \begin{itemize} \item[--] $ $

 \item[--] $ $

-\item[--] $ $ \end{itemize} \end{itemize} and we are done. \end{prof*}} In the following proposition we show that $wAC(P)$ satisfies the associativity property of weighted fusion when a specific type, synchron or trigger, is applied for simple grouping.
+\item[--] $ $ \end{itemize} \end{itemize} and we are done. \end{prof*}} In the following proposition, we show that $wAC(P)$ satisfies the associativity property of weighted fusion operator when a specific type, synchron or trigger, is applied for simple grouping.
+Associativity property is useful since it indicates that independently of the order in which we apply the typing operator, the resulting synchronization remains the same.

 \begin{prop} Let $\zeta_{1}, \zeta_{2}, \zeta_{3}\in wAC(P)$.
-Then, \begin{enumerate}[label=\roman*)] \item $\overline{\big[\left[ \zeta_{1} \right]\otimes \left[ \zeta_{2} \right]\big]}\otimes \overline{\left[ \zeta_{3} \right]} =\overline{\left[ \zeta_{1} \right] }\otimes \overline{\big[\left[ \zeta_{2} \right]\otimes \left[ \zeta_{3} \right]\big]} $ \item $\overline{\big[\left[ \zeta_{1} \right]'\otimes \left[ \zeta_{2} \right]'\big]'}\otimes \overline{\left[ \zeta_{3} \right]'} =\overline{\left[ \zeta_{1} \right]' }\otimes \overline{\big[\left[ \zeta_{2} \right]'\otimes \left[ \zeta_{3} \right]'\big]'}. $ \end{enumerate} \end{prop} \begin{prof*} In order to prove the above equalities we apply Corollary \ref{walg_semi}. \begin{enumerate}[label=\roman*)] \item We compute the left part of the first equality as follows:
+Then \begin{enumerate}[label=\roman*)] \item $\overline{\big[\left[ \zeta_{1} \right]\otimes \left[ \zeta_{2} \right]\big]}\otimes \overline{\left[ \zeta_{3} \right]} =\overline{\left[ \zeta_{1} \right] }\otimes \overline{\big[\left[ \zeta_{2} \right]\otimes \left[ \zeta_{3} \right]\big]} $ \item $\overline{\big[\left[ \zeta_{1} \right]'\otimes \left[ \zeta_{2} \right]'\big]'}\otimes \overline{\left[ \zeta_{3} \right]'} =\overline{\left[ \zeta_{1} \right]' }\otimes \overline{\big[\left[ \zeta_{2} \right]'\otimes \left[ \zeta_{3} \right]'\big]'}. $ \end{enumerate} \end{prop} \begin{prof*} In order to prove the above equalities we apply Corollary \ref{walg_semi}. \begin{enumerate}[label=\roman*)] \item We compute the left part of the first equality as follows:

 Now, we compute the right part of the first equality as follows: